-- 18.7.1 The School shall establish an ESI committee that includes: - [a] at least two administrators (if there are at least two administrators employed by the School); - [b] at least one parent of a student enrolled in the School, appointed by the School's Executive Director; and - [c] at least two certified educational professionals with behavior training and knowledge in both state rules and the School's conduct and discipline policies.

-18.7.2 The ESI committee shall:

-- [a] meet often enough to monitor the use of ESI within the School; - [b] determine and recommend professional development needs; - [c] develop policies for dispute resolution processes to address concerns regarding disciplinary actions; and - [d]ensure that each emergency incident where a School employee uses an ESI is documented in the School's student information system and reported to the State Superintendent of Schools through UTREx. - 18.7.3 The School shall collect, maintain, and periodically review the documentation or records regarding the use of ESI in the School. - 18.7.4 The School shall annually provide documentation of any School use of ESI to the State Superintendent of Schools. - 18.7.5 The School shall submit all required UTREx discipline incident data elements to the State Superintendent of Schools no later than June 30, 2018.
+- 18.7.1 The School shall establish an ESI committee that includes: - [a] at least two administrators (if there are at least two administrators employed by the School); [b] at least one parent of a student enrolled in the School, appointed by the School's Principal; and - [c] at least two certified educational professionals with behavior training and knowledge in both state rules and the School's conduct and discipline policies. - 18.7.2 The ESI committee shall: - [a] meet often enough to monitor the use of ESI within the School; - [b] determine and recommend professional development needs; - [c] develop policies for dispute resolution processes to address concerns regarding disciplinary actions; and - [d] create and communicate methods for evaluation of the efficiency and effectiveness of the Schools' rules and standards. - 18.7.3 The School shall collect, maintain, and periodically review the documentation or records regarding the use of ESI in the School. - 18.7.4 The School shall annually provide documentation of any School use of ESI to the State Superintendent of Schools. - 18.7.5 The School shall submit all required UTREx discipline incident data elements to the State Superintendent of Schools no later than June 30, 2018.
 Beginning in the 2018-19 school year, the School shall submit all required UTREx discipline incident data elements as part of the LEA's daily UTREx submission.